 COMPASS Trainee Producer

 A system that provides artists with a schedule of development workshops, research trips, rehearsed and staged readings.
-The application process will be announced in summer 2021.

-Applications for Compass
+Applications for COMPASS

 Rough Magic welcome applications from everyone, and would like to encourage applications that are representative of Ireland’s artists in all their diversity – including but not limited to: people across the socio-economic spectrum, people of colour, members of the Traveller Community, people with disabilities and LGBTQI+ people.